mibur1/psy111/book/statistics/5_Path_Modelling/1_Semopy_syntax.md

 ## The semopy syntax

+The syntax is designed to be intuitive and aligns with common statistical modeling notations which you would also encounter in e.g. the statsmodels package or the R programming language.

 ### Regression

 Regression equations can be specified similar to how you already learned in the previous sessions in e.g. statsmodels: `Y ~ x1 + x2 + x3`: